-This Group is in charge of assessing the current status of electricity markets and regulatory frameworks in MEDREG countries and their possible developments.
-The ELE Group has the mission to identify and propose basic requirements that will lead to the harmonization of energy regulation in the MEDREG region, developing a competitive, strengthened and running regional electricity market in the region.
+The ELE Working Group (ELE WG) is in charge of assessing the current status of electricity markets and regulatory frameworks in MEDREG countries and their possible developments.
+The ELE WG has the mission to identify and propose basic requirements that will lead to the compatibility of electricity regulation in the MEDREG region, developing a competitive, strengthened and running regional electricity market in the region.

 Publications of the Electricity Working Group are available here